zhenyiteo/unmc-group-s-codebase/README.md

 ```sh
   yarn add react
   ```

-Press enter to run the command and wait for the installation to complete.
+### `npm install antd`
 To install Ant Design, you can use npm or Yarn to install the antd package:

-### `npm install antd`
 Using npm:

 Open your terminal or command prompt.